A guide to the teams, players and coaches in the Final Four | New Country 923

 TOP PLAYERS

 Jalen Brunson, Villanova.
-The Wildcats’ unassuming, unquestionable leader is racking up player of the year awards — and possibly a second national championship.
+The Wildcats’ unassuming leader is racking up player of the year awards — and possibly a second national championship.

 Devonte’ Graham, Kansas.
 Similar attributes as Brunson, only with an added dash of dynamic-ness.